 Upon involuntary military call-up, a student so affected will be granted a withdrawal from courses with a full refund.
-Students must provide a copy of their orders to the Financial Aid Office.
+Students must provide a copy of their orders to the Office of Financial Aid.
 If 75% of the scheduled days of a given course have elapsed, an incomplete grade will be assigned with a deadline for submission of remaining coursework of one year from the last date of active student status.
 If the student does not submit the outstanding coursework by the incomplete deadline, a grade of W will be assigned automatically.

 Students called to active military service should expect some disruption in their progress toward their desired degree and/or certificate.
-Disruption could include, but may not be limited to, course availability and time to complete the desired credential
+Disruption could include, but may not be limited to, course availability and time to complete the desired credential activity, students should refer to the CRNs (Course Registration Numbers) on their Academic Plan, to identify specific scheduled course sections and streamline self-registration.
+Regardless of the actual first day that a class "meets" face to face or online, most courses officially begin on a Monday.